 infection where yeast cells normally inhabiting our body

-enlarge and soon manifest itself with symptoms like
+enlarge and soon manifest themselves through symptoms

-itchiness, soreness and burning.
+like itchiness, soreness and burning.
 Although this may

 happen to everyone, it is more common for women to

-acquire such irritations in the
+acquire such irritations in the vagina.

-How to
+How

 the fungi to overgrow.
 Basically, you just have to